LimaoC/sitting-desktop-garden/README.md

 - 1x PiicoDev Servo Driver, 1x PiicoDev OLED Display, 2x PiicoDev Button
 - 1x FS90R Servo.

 The above wiring diagram shows how to connect these components.
+The components must be connected before turning on the Pi for the first time.

 ## Deployment
 ### Single command all-in-one